 “That could potentially fail, but it probably won’t.”

-You need to consider every possible way in which your design or solution could be flawed, and then realize that it is flawed.
-Everything that can go wrong will go wrong, and there are ways in which it will go wrong that you are not yet even educated enough to understand.
+You need to consider every possible way in which your design or solution could be flawed, and then realize that those “potential” failure modes are real.
+Then, do something about them.

 2. Don’t Avoid Unfamiliar Subjects